dlubawy/nix-configs/README.md

     sudo dscl . -delete /Groups/admin GroupMembership <username>
     sudo dscl . -delete /Groups/admin GroupMembers <GeneratedUID>
     ```
-  - To find the GeneratedUID of an account:
+  - To find the `GeneratedUID` of an account:
     ```
     dscl . -read /Users/<username> GeneratedUID
     ```
 * Rename the computer `System Settings -> General -> About -> Name`: `laplace`
 * [Install Nix](https://nix.dev/install-nix#install-nix)
 * [Install Homebrew](https://brew.sh/)
-* Clone this repo: `git clone https://github.com/dlubawy/nix-configs.git`
+* Clone this repo in `/Users/Shared/`: `git clone https://github.com/dlubawy/nix-configs.git /Users/Shared/nix`
+* Enter where the repo was cloned: `cd /Users/Shared/nix`
-* Edit `vars` in `flake.nix` to use your desired name, email, user, and ssh public key
+* Edit `vars` in `flake.nix` to use your desired name, email, user, and public keys
-* As admin user, run the initial `nix --extra-experimental-features 'nix-command flakes' run nix-darwin -- switch --flake .#laplace`
+* As admin user (`laplace`), run the initial `nix --extra-experimental-features 'nix-command flakes' run nix-darwin -- switch --flake .#laplace`
-  - Regular user may subsequently run command with sudo `sudo -Hu laplace darwin-rebuild switch --flake .#laplace`
+  - The normal user may subsequently run the command with sudo `sudo -Hu laplace darwin-rebuild switch --flake .#laplace`
+  - A `make` command is supplied to make this easier: `make laplace`
+  - You may want to change the `shellAlias` for `laplace` to point to your own repo with any changes;
+    Then you may run `laplace` as a command alias for rebuilding from the remote.

 ### Templates
 Use any template to create a nix flake based development environment with: